mosaic-design-system/docs/src/components/toggle.md

       ## Using a Toggle

       **Toggles** are a great way for a user to quickly switch on/off one or a number of settings.
-In order for this to be effective we must insure (unlike tick boxes) that the label is on the right hand side of the **Toggle**.
+In order for this to be effective we must ensure (unlike tick boxes) that the label is on the right hand side of the **Toggle**.
 Labels should be in sentence case and both the **Toggle** and the label should be contained within the same columns.

       **Toggles** should not be used for yes/no responses. **Toggles** should only be used for turning things on/off.